 LAW 578-579A/B - CANADIAN JOURNAL OF COMMERCIAL ARBITRATION

+Five to seven students will be recruited to prepare the CJCA's bi-annual journal, manage volunteers, host events, and maintain the CJCA's blog and website.
 The student editorial group is selected in the spring for the following academic year, on the basis of written applications and an interview.
 For further details, contact professor Joshua Karton (firstname.lastname@example.org).

 LAW 581-582A/B - CANADIAN LABOUR AND EMPLOYMENT LAW JOURNAL

 The Canadian Labour and Employment Law Journal (CLELJ) is Canada’s only scholarly refereed law review in its field, and is a collaborative publication of Lancaster House and the Queen’s Centre for Law in the Contemporary Workplace.
 The Editor-in-Chief is Professor Kevin Banks.